dhwanl/minecraft-player-analytics/README.md

-# Polyglot Data Analysis: An Interactive Minecraft Player Dashboard
+# Data Analysis: An Interactive Minecraft Player Dashboard

 ## Project Overview

-This project is an interactive dashboard for analyzing a dataset of Minecraft players, built using a modern, two-language ("polyglot") workflow.
+This project is an interactive dashboard for analyzing a dataset of Minecraft players, built using a modern, two-language workflow.
 It demonstrates using **R for data wrangling/statistics** and **Python for interactive dashboards and machine learning.**

 The project transforms raw player demographic data (`players.csv`) and session logs (`sessions.csv`) into a clean, unified dataset.
 This clean data is then used to power an interactive dashboard built *directly inside a Jupyter Lab notebook* using Python's `ipywidgets`.